zerobase-io/smart-tracing-api/README.md

 ### Project

-* After cloning the project there are many ways to deploy it locally, the following directions go over how to deploy it in IntelliJ.
-In whatever environment you choose, you must use java 11 as the JDK, set the environment variable as `GRAPHENEDB_PASSWORD=zerobase` And program arguments as `server src/main/resources/config.yml`
+* After cloning the project there are many ways to deploy it locally.
+The following directions pertain to deployment via the IntelliJ IDE.
+In whichever environment you choose, ensure you're using Java 11 and set the environment variable `GRAPHENEDB_PASSWORD=zerobase`.
+Run the server via `server src/main/resources/config.yml`

 *In IntelliJ